GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 ### 👉 Use comments to define tables and fields

 We use comments to define tables and fields.
-This is a good approach to help newcomers and others Geeks.
+This is a good approach to help newcomers and other Geeks.

-Don't put sensitive information, comments doesn't have any security mechanism and they are stored globally so any user connected to any database in cluster can see all comments for shared objects.
+Don't put sensitive information, comments don't have any security mechanism and they are stored globally so any user connected to any database in the cluster can see all comments for shared objects.

-Add rich information to the comment, just write the name of the field or table don't show what it is.
+Avoid adding obvious information.
+Good practices on code commenting also apply here!

 ❌ Bad